Theory and Application in Reflection

 | Exploring what children learn | Inquiry into actual learning, not assumed learning |

 Theory, pedagogy, and reflection are often treated as three separate things in teacher development.
 Theory is what books and trainers provide.
 Pedagogy is what happens in lessons.
 Reflection is what teachers do afterwards in journals.
 The reality is that the three only work when they are connected.
+The connection runs through specific pedagogies that critical reflection helps a teacher analyse and improve.

 What critical reflection encourages